emc211/optane-kdb-report/README.md

 - Average Query Time (minutes:seconds) - Time taken to perform a typical query of some basic kdb operations.
 (Calculate VWAPS, ajs for each sym).
 - Queries per minute - number of queries mentioned above that could be run per minute in given stack.

-The above was considered a "stack".
+These three process together were considered a "stack".
 The testing consisted of running multiple stacks with their RDB hosted in either DRAM or Optane and varying the tickerplant publish / query request frequencies to determine the maximum number of the "typical kdb+ queries" the system could server and the max latency in each setup.

 A more detailed description of the [architecture](#testing-framework-architecture) can be found in the appendix.